Account management

 Overview

 This article shows how you can use the in-line editor view to quickly and easily design courses and development learning content.
-This is most effective when you want to make quick changes to a course structure and build the learning content without needing to go into the full storyboard view each time.
+This is most effective when you want to make quick changes to a course structure and build the learning content.

 What are the benefits of content development with an in-line editor?